Red Dawn: References in the film

 The movie being shown to American prisoners at the re-education camp is Sergei Eisenstein's Alexander Nevsky (1938).

 Much of the story is set in the Arapaho National Forest, and a group of Soviet soldiers refer to the Colorado War, which was fought there between the Arapaho and Cheyenne tribes and the U.S. government.

-During one scene, the young freedom fighters sit and listen to a radio playing messages meant for guerillas behind the lines.
+During one scene, the young freedom fighters sit and listen to a radio playing messages meant for guerrillas behind the lines.
 The message played, "John has a long mustache.", is one of the messages that was used before D-Day in Normandy to signal French partisans of the imminent invasion.
 The broadcast of this message is dramatized in the 1962 film The Longest Day.

 Operation Red Dawn

 The operation to capture former Iraqi dictator Saddam Hussein was named Operation Red Dawn and its targets were dubbed "Wolverine 1" and "Wolverine 2".
 Army Captain Geoffrey McMurray, who named the mission, said the naming "was so fitting because it was a patriotic, pro-American movie."
 Milius approved of the naming, saying "I was deeply flattered and honored.
 It's nice to have a lasting legacy."